WazeDev/WME-Place-Harmonizer/readme.md

 Usage:
 ------

-Select a place in WME, and press the shortcut key (Alt-A).
+Select a place in WME, and press the shortcut key (Shift-Alt-A).
 Verify changes, adjust as needed, save.

 -------------